 Mexican food in San Diego is readily available everywhere.
 And with California having been part of Mexico up until less than 200 years ago, you know you can’t go wrong when looking for a place to enjoy Mexico’s scrumptious dishes!
 So if you’ve already had your fill of Italian restaurants or French bistros, and you’re looking for a fix of tacos, barbacoa, and more, make sure to check out these 11 incredible Mexican restaurants around San Diego.

-1. Aqui es Texcoco, Chula Vista
+1. Aqui es Texcoco

-This Mexican restaurant specializes in lamb “barbacoa” as a homage to Texcoco, the Mexican region considered to be the birthplace of barbacoa–lamb covered in maguey leaves and slow-roasted for hours.
+This Mexican restaurant specializes in lamb “barbacoa” as an homage to Texcoco, the Mexican region considered to be the birthplace of barbacoa–lamb covered in maguey leaves and slow-roasted for hours.
 Make sure to wear your stretchy pants when you visit Texcoco.
 This spot serves family-style dishes featuring loin, rib meat, as well as Cabeza, sesos, and pancita (tripe), with a complimentary cup of seasoned lamb broth to dip into!

-Location: 520 Broadway, Chula Vista
+📍 520 Broadway, Chula Vista

-2. El Indio, Mission Hills
+2. El Indio

 📍 3695 India S, San Diego

 If you’re looking for some excellent margaritas to pair with your food, then your best bet is to head over to Café Coyote in Old Town.
 This popular San Diego spot serves giant, freshly-made margaritas alongside overflowing plates of burritos, tacos, and other incredible Mexican antojitos.
 Café Coyote offers more than 20 different margaritas, including spicy watermelon, pineapple-chipotle, and a Chamoy sauce one in a Tajin Rim Glass topped with a Tamarind Chile Treat.

-Location: 2461 San Diego Ave.
+📍 2461 San Diego Ave.

-5. Puesto Mexican Bar & Kitchen, Seaport Village
+4. Puesto Mexican Bar & Kitchen

 Puesto Mexican Bar & Kitchen serves up some of the best Mexican food in the city.
 We love their delectable mango shrimp ceviche, which we recommend you eat on their beautiful outdoor patio.
 Their artisanal blue corn tortillas are fantastic and really elevate their tacos.
 You also have to have one of their refreshing Agua Frescas.

-Location: 689 H St, Chula Vista
+📍 689 H St, Chula Vista

-7. Fernandez Restaurant
+6. Fernandez Restaurant

 At Fernandez restaurant, you’ll find some of the best birria or Mexican beef stew this side of the border.
 Their famous dish is cooked overnight to let the beef, chiles, and spices create a flavorful and hearty stew that pairs perfectly with warm corn tortillas.
 The staff provides excellent customer service, and they’ll answer any questions you might have about the menu.

-Location: 2265 Flower Ave # D, San Diego
+📍 2265 Flower Ave # D, San Diego

 This incredible spot has multiple spots across the city, and all its tortillas, guacamole, and salsas are freshly made daily.
 Plus, it opens at 9 am, so if you wake up craving something extra tasty, make sure to check out TacoStand’s killer breakfast burritos!